USI-MSDE-SA-2022/software-architecture-model-Tripparsugo/src/sa/model_exs/index.md

 5. Which one did you choose?

-canary -> gradual phase-in: front-end
+* front-end: canary -> gradual phase-in
-back-end: canary
+* back-end: canary

 6. What is the main reason for that?